null2264/ThinkPad-L460-OpenCore/README.md

   - Replace AirportItlwm with itlwm+HeliPort for WiFi scan workaround
   - You may also try [AirPortOpenBSD](https://github.com/a565109863/AirPortOpenBSD).
 It still have Location and WiFi scan problem, but it loads much faster than AirportItlwm.
 But all known network will be detected as hidden network (Incase you cares about cosmetic things)
   - WiFi sometimes doesn't show up, this could be caused by WLAN channel overlaps.
 When this happened try changing your Access Point's WLAN Channel to something else
-- Sleep (S3 and S4 confirmed to be working)
-  - Broke \_Qxx EC Query events, a common ThinkPad E-series and L-series issue, reboot to fix
+- \_Qxx EC Query not firing after sleep, caused FN Hotkeys and some battery update functions to stop working, reboot is required to fix it.
+A common issue on E-Series and L-series ThinkPad

-### ❌ Not Working
 - DRM
-  - iGPU-only setup is completely broken, use third-party browsers to watch DRM videos
+  - iGPU-only DRM is completely broken, but you still can use third-party browsers to watch DRM videos
   - Some iGPU-only Laptop users reported that `unfairgva=4` fixed it, you may test it on your device, but this workaround doesn't seems to be working on my Laptop

-- SD Card Reader
+### ❌ Not Working
-  - I don't see a point to support SD Card Reader since it's usually have a really slow RW
+- SD Card Reader (Disabled on BIOS)
-  - If you need SD Card Reader you can try adding [Sinetek-rtsx](https://github.com/cholonam/Sinetek-rtsx) to your EFI
+  - If you need SD Card Reader you can try adding [Sinetek-rtsx](https://github.com/cholonam/Sinetek-rtsx) or [RealtekCardReader](https://github.com/0xFireWolf/RealtekCardReader) to your EFI

 ### ❓ Not Tested
 - MiniDP